Security Proofs: Types and Techniques

 -

 Often used in game-based proofs, but a similar technique is also used to break down the various changes between the simulator in the real-world protocol in simulation-based proofs.
-We start with a security game, then slowly replace pieces of the game (each modified game is a hybrid game/experiment) in a way that is induistinguishable to the adversary.
+We start with a security game, then slowly replace pieces of the game (each modified game is called a hybrid game or hybrid experiment) in a way that is induistinguishable to the adversary.
 Eventually we arrive at a simple game in which the adversary clearly has negligible advantage (or where this can be shown via a reduction).

 Further Reading